 I wanted to use Hard Coat Mod Podge for this step, but neither of my local craft stores had it.
 From all reports it would work beautifully at this stage.

-For more of David’s fabulous projects, I’d love for you to check out the following posts:
+For more decoupage furniture projects and home decor, I’d love for you to check out the following posts: